-The Nineteenth Amendment was ratified on August 18, 1920, and we celebrate its one-hundredth anniversary this year.
+The Nineteenth Amendment was ratified on August 18, 1920, celebrating its one-hundredth anniversary last year.
 The amendment famously removed bans on the American woman’s right to suffrage.
 Although some western states, notably Wyoming, Utah, Colorado, and Idaho, allowed full women’s suffrage before this date, most of the United States had partial or full restrictions on women voting.

 In early America, suffrage was largely dependent on an individual’s assets – voting was limited to those who owned a certain amount of property.
 In most cases, this rule excluded those who weren’t white men, but laws varied enough to allow women and/or free black men to vote in several locations.
 New Jersey allowed all qualified citizens (including women) to vote up until 1807.